lI-Isekai-Il/PSN-PlayedGame/README.md

 # Steps

+- The most simple way get the account ID from PSN-Checker tools or some websites and convert it to Hex (If you don't know any of them do the manual way below)

 - Take a PS4 game save backup for the account you want to do for it from non-jailbreaked console to your usb driver
 - put the fpkg in the usb driver next to PS4 folder
 - On PS4JB Enable Debug settings
 - Run Apollo on PS4 jb
 - Select User save tools
 - Select/write the account ID that you took a backup save for it you can see the ID in "D:\PS4\SAVEDATA\*95t535329d58a*"

-- or in the most simple way get the account id from PSN-Checker tools or some websites and convert it to Hex

 - Head over to Debug settings then Playstation Network settings
 - Activate NP Debug
 - NP Environment must be "np"
 - Restart the console
-- Contact to normal WI-FI
+- Contact to normal WI-FI or Ethernet (Needed to update the account)
-- Install the fpkg
+- Install the fPKG
-- After installing run the fpkg
+- After installing run the fPKG
 - Wait until it kicks you out
-- Now check if it worked for you on PS App or another console
+- Now check if it worked for you on PS App or another retail console

 # If it didn't work it's just you selected wrong account ID in Apollo

 - Example